markqvist/Sideband/README.md

 `3BPTDTQCRZPKJT3TXAJCMQFMOYWIM3OCLKPWMG4HCF2T4CH3YZHVNHNRDU6QAZWV2KBHMWBNT2C62TQEVC5GLFM4MN25VLZFSK3ADRQ=`

 You can import the identity into Sideband in the **Encryption Keys** part of the program.
-After the you have imported the identity, you can scan the following QR-code and open it in the app, where it will be decrypted and added to your message.
+After the you have imported the identity, you can scan the following QR-code and open it in the app, where it will be decrypted and added to your messages.

 <p align="center"><img width="50%" src="https://raw.githubusercontent.com/markqvist/LXMF/master/docs/paper_msg_test.png"/></p>